atelierspierrot/internationalization/TwigExtension.md

 ### Extension tags

-Finally, for a better manipulation, the `translate` and `pluralize` functionalities are also defined as tags that can receive a set of parameters in any order.
+Finally, for a better manipulation, the `translate` and `pluralize` features are also defined as tags that can receive a set of parameters in any order.

 The `translate` tag can be used as a block, with the string you want to translate as body,